dicai/blog/_posts/2018-06-28-latex-setup.md

 For my pdf reader, I use the [Skim app](https://skim-app.sourceforge.io/).
 The nice thing about Skim is that it will autoupdate the pdf after you compile the tex and keep the document in the same place.
-By contrast, Preview will refresh the document and reload it from the beginning of the document, which is quite cumbersome if you were editing text on page 5.
+By contrast, Preview will refresh the document and reload it from the beginning of the document, which is quite cumbersome if you'd just edited text on page 5.

 ### Compilation: latexmk + vim keybindings